gzepeda/TechnicalCommunityContent/Mixed Reality/HoloLens/Session 2 - Hands On/readme.md

 1. From the **HoloToolkit** menu, select **Build Window**.
 From here, you can directly export a Visual Studio solution and also launch Visual Studio with the exported solution.
 It is also possible to compile an APPX package and deploy it directly from this dialog, but this is not as common as compiling and deploying from Visual Studio.

-1. Click the **Build Visual Studio SLN** button to export the Unity project to Visual Studio.
+1. Click the **Build Unity Project** button to export the Unity project to Visual Studio.

-    > You only need to click the **Build Visual Studio SLN** button when non-script assets have changed.
+    > You only need to click the **Build Unity Project** button when non-script assets have changed.
 Script changes are automatically kept in sync between Visual Studio and Unity.

-1. Click the **Open SLN** button to launch Visual Studio with the exported solution.
+1. Click the **Open Visual Studio** button to launch Visual Studio with the exported solution.

 You now know how to configure a holographic project manually, and how to expedite the process with HoloToolkit.
 The latter provides some additional benefit in the form of prefabricated components that speed the development process.
 With the project set up, it is now time to build it so you can see it come to life.